aurelia/aurelia/docs/user-docs/developer-guides/router-lite/navigating.md

 ## Using the Router API

-TODO

-Router offers the `load` method that can be used to perform navigation.
+Along with the custom attributes on the markup-side, the router-lite also offers the `IRouter#load` method that can be used to perform navigation, with the complete capabilities of the JavaScript is at your disposal.
 To this end, you have to first inject the router into your component.
 This can be done by using the `IRouter` decorator on your component constructor method as shown in the example below.